 The independent auditor is responsible for performing an independent audit of the Company's financial statements and internal control over financial reporting in accordance with standards established by the PCAOB, and the independent auditor issues a report with respect to the audit.
-The independent auditor must express an opinion as to the conformity of our financial statements with U.S. generally accepted accounting principles.
+The independent auditor must express an opinion as to the conformity of our financial statements with U.S. generally accepted accounting principles and the effectiveness of our internal controls over financial reporting.
 The independent auditor regularly affirms to the Audit Committee that it remains independent from the Company.